lihaoyi/macropy/readme.md

 print expr2.parse("1bc").index # 1
 ```

 `cut` is a special token used in a sequence of parsers, which commits the parsing to the current sequence.
 As you can see above, without `cut`, the left alternative fails and the parsing then attempts the right alternative, which succeeds.
-On the other hand, in `expr2`, the parser is committed to the left alternative once it reaches the `cut` (after successfully parsing "1") and thus when the left alternative fails, the right alternative is not tried and the entire `parse` fails.
+In contrast, with `expr2`, the parser is committed to the left alternative once it reaches the `cut` (after successfully parsing "1") and thus when the left alternative fails, the right alternative is not tried and the entire `parse` fails.

 The purpose of `cut` is two-fold:

 ####Increasing performance by removing unnecessary backtracking

 Using JSON as an example: if your parser sees a `{`, begins parsing a JSON object, but some time later it fails, it does not need to both backtracking and attempting to parse an Array (`[...`), or a String (`"...`), or a Number.
-None of those could possibly succeed, so cutting the backtracking and failing fast prevents this unnecessary computation
+None of those could possibly succeed, so cutting the backtracking and failing fast prevents this unnecessary computation.

 ####Better error reporting.